 The BCom program embraces a learning community model.
 Students, along with faculty, actively participate in the learning process.
 Ownership of learning outcomes is shared among all participants.
 Our small class sizes create a sense of intimacy and allow students to learn from each other, as well as faculty, team coaches, and program staff.
 High levels of student engagement are expected.
 Questions are as important as answers.
 The ability to cope with uncertainty and ambiguity is essential and a critical entrepreneurial skill.
 Courses and learning experiences adapt and evolve as the need and context changes.
 Moreover, our program approach and content is not always traditional.
 We value learning as a social process, which requires each of us to accept responsibility for the learning experience we create for ourselves and others, regardless of our educational and work background.

 Consistent with the learning community model, a major part of the BCom student experience is learning in and through teams.
 Most courses include team-based projects and activities to equip learners with the skills and know-how to leverage collective effort and intelligence, and navigate the complexities of working collaboratively with others.
 Consequently, students need to have the willingness and ability to co-create their learning experience and see the advantages of team-based learning.
-This is a particularly notable aspect of the Royal Roads University culture.
+This is a particularly notable aspect of the RRU culture.
 While individual effort and performance is respected, we believe it is important to achieve results within an atmosphere that values the diverse and unique contributions that each learner brings to the team and cohort.
 For some, this may be especially demanding, but ultimately rewarding.